cepsdev/free-exi-proc/README.md

 - Complete implementation of an EXI "Efficient XML Interchange" processor (https://www.w3.org/TR/exi/),
 - in modern, idiomatic and portable C++,
 - designed and implemented using the cepS - Ansatz,
-- goes beyond XML Schemas by providing a general framework for gammar based compression,
+- extends EXI significantly by providing a general framework for gammar based compression,
 - truely open.

 ## Installation